 Compression is the second primary operation cycle in modern air conditioning systems.
 It works in almost the exact opposite way that the evaporation cycle does.

 During this cycle, two things happen.
-The first thing that happens is that your system will pull outside air through what is known as the condensing coil.
-This coil contains the gaseous refrigerant from the evaporation cycle.
-When the outside air is pulled through the ring, the heat from the gaseous refrigerant is transferred to the atmosphere.
-This begins transforming the gaseous refrigerant back to its original liquid form.
+The first is that your system will pull outside air through the condensing coil, which contains the gaseous refrigerant from the evaporation cycle.
+When the outside air is pulled through the ring, the heat from the gaseous refrigerant is transferred to the atmosphere, transforming the gaseous refrigerant back to its original liquid form.

 However, the coil itself is not enough to fully compress the refrigerant.
 That is why modern air conditioning systems also use a device known as a compressor to transform the coolant back to a supercooled liquid.
 Then, once the compression cycle is complete, the refrigerant is transported back to the evaporator side of the machine to start the process all over again.